Irushi12/Higher-Order-Methods-to-Solve-Helmholtz-Equation/2D Problem/README.md

 1. CM-4-CG-2D - This uses compact dicretization - Fourth order accurate
 2. CM-6-CG-2D - This uses compact dicretization - Sixth order accurate - This assumes all the required additional boundary conditions are known excalty
 3. CM-6-BC4-CG-2D - This uses compact dicretization - Sixth order accurate - When required additional boundary conditions are unknown, this method calculates the additional required boundary using one sided formula
 4. ADI4-DM-CG - Improved CM-4-CG-2D by using an initial guess.
-Calculates the initial guess using an ADI method derived from fourth order discretization
+Calculates the initial guess using an ADI method derived from fourth order discretization - ADI4-DM is needed
 5. ADI6-DM-CG - Improved CM-6-CG-2D by using an initial guess.
-Calculates the initial guess using an ADI method derived from sixth order discretization
+Calculates the initial guess using an ADI method derived from sixth order discretization - ADI6-DM_extendedsol is needed
 6. ADI6-BC4-DM-CG - Improved CM-6-BC4-CG-2D by using an initial guess.
-Calculates the initial guess using an ADI method derived from sixth order discretization
+Calculates the initial guess using an ADI method derived from sixth order discretization - ADI6-BC4-DM-extendedsol is needed